swarnendubiswas/dotemacs/README.md

 The backup directory contains older monolithic startup files, which I no longer use.
 I am now using [`(use-package)`](https://github.com/jwiegley/use-package).

+####Setup

+#####Tweaking the default settings

+Here are a few customization options that you could use to tweak the default setup.

+* auto completion - Toggle `use-company` in `init.el`.
+Default is `company`.
+* themes - Set `use-theme` to the desired theme in `appearance-init.el`.
+Default is `eclipse`.
+* helm/ido - Helm provides functionalities that are similar to several other packages, such as ido, smex, recentf, etc.
+You can choose which group of features you want by modifying `use-helm` in `init.el`.

 Suggestions are welcome.